lightlace/cpp-docs.de-de/docs/standard-library/basic-string-class.md

 ### <a name="parameters"></a>Parameter

-`str` Die Quellzeichenfolge zurück, dessen Elemente sind mit denen in der Zielzeichenfolge ausgetauscht werden sollen.
+*Str* die Quellzeichenfolge, deren Elemente mit denen in der Zielzeichenfolge ausgetauscht werden.

 ### <a name="remarks"></a>Hinweise